turingschool/mod-0-curriculum/session2/index.md

   You can type <code>git status</code> as many times as you want, whenever, wherever.
 It it a safe command that will not change anything about your tracking.
 </div>

-Let's talk briefly about this diagram from the git documentation.
+Let's talk briefly about this diagram from the Git documentation.
 This diagram shows what you can do **after** you have initialized Git:

 ![git-diagram-light](https://user-images.githubusercontent.com/63985074/139125657-b581818f-e9c9-4efb-b441-28010c48b560.png)